 We shop the most competitive brokers, lenders and banks in Quebec to bring you today's lowest interest rates, free of charge!
 Our comparison charts list current Quebec rates, and are updated on a daily basis.
 To compare a certain category, click on the "See All" button for more details.

-Prime - 0.40DLC Altitude Dominion Lending Centres Compare all rates
+Prime - 0.70DLC Altitude - John Dunford Dominion Lending Centres Compare all rates

 Prime - 0.00Laurentian Compare all rates

 |4-Yr||3.04% CIBC Compare all rates|

 |5-Yr||3.09% TD Bank Compare all rates||

 Prime - 0.45Laurentian Compare all rates

 RateHub compares mortgage rates across Quebec to find you the lowest possible mortgage rates in the province.
 We check mortgage brokers, banks, credit unions, and private mortgage lenders to find you the cheapest mortgage solutions.

 Why should I compare mortgage rates in Quebec?

 No mortgage is just like another.
 Depending on which bank, credit union, or private lender created the mortgage – and who it was intended for – the rates, terms, and conditions could be very different.
 If you want the best mortgage for your special needs you need to understand all of your options.

 Should I get an open or closed mortgage rate in Quebec?